 Contestant number three was lettuce cut and prepped in a bowl with a paper towel laid on top and covered tightly with plastic wrap.I liked this method because the lettuce is ready to go.
 Again very little browning or wilting.
 What I didn’t like was that it takes up a lot of space in the fridge.

-Contestant number four is the winner!
+Contestant number four is the winner for making salads!
 Thank you Hickory Holler Farm for the idea of storing lettuce in a Mason Jar.While the results between all four methods was pretty similar, this lettuce stayed crisper than the others.
-But that is not why it won according to judge (me ).
+But that is not why it won according to judge (me :)).
 It won, because you can pack quite a bit of lettuce in that jar!
 Since by design the jar is tall, it uses some of the vertical space.
 It even fits in the door of my fridge.
 I love that the prep is done, and the lettuce is ready to go.
 That is really helpful to me on a busy weeknight.
 If you will not be using all the lettuce in the jar for salad, I recommend putting the remaining lettuce in a ziploc bag with a paper towel, as shown above.
 Once the mason jar is open and the lettuce is exposed to more air, this method becomes less effective.
 I like having a jar or two ready to make a salad with dinner.

 In anticipation of the warmer weather Spring is soon to bring us (and I’m counting on it.
 Man, I hate Winter), I wish you some happy salad making.